-Pianist, Kai Pangune Kim, has distinguished herself as a soloist, chamber musician and educator.
-Her solo career began at the age of 11 with the Gothenburg Symphony Orchestra (Sweden), Wayne Symphony Orchestra (NJ), Manhattan Symphony Orchestra (NY), and Seoul Symphony Orchestra of New York in Merkin Hall (NY).
+Pianist Kai Pangune Kim has distinguished herself as a soloist, chamber musician, and educator.
+Her solo career began at the age of 11 with the Gothenburg Symphony Orchestra (Sweden), and continued with the Wayne Symphony Orchestra (NJ), Manhattan Symphony Orchestra (NY), and Seoul Symphony Orchestra of New York in Merkin Hall (NY).
 As a gifted student, she studied at the Gothenburg Conservatory under Elisif Luden-Bergfelt.
-She received her Bachelor and Master Degrees in Music in Piano Performance from the Manhattan School of Music, studying with Artur Balsam.
-She continued her studies with Seymour Lipkin, and later with Robert Pace, while working towards a Doctorate in Education at the Teachers College, Columbia University.
+She received her Bachelor and Master Degrees in Music in Piano Performance from the Manhattan School of Music studying with Artur Balsam.
+She continued her studies with Seymour Lipkin, and later with Robert Pace while working towards a Doctorate in Education at the Teachers College, Columbia University.

 Ms. Kim teaches at Kai’s Piano Studio in Glen Rock, NJ and in Danbury, CT.
-Ms Kim is an active member of the Music Educator’s Association (MEA) of New Jersey on the Competition Committee.
-She has served on the faculty of Drew University and Bergen Community College (NJ).
-She has presented master classes and coached chamber music at LaGuardia High School in New York City, Drew University Summer Music Camp and Institute, Summer Institute of Music at the University of West Florida, and Hartwick College Music Festival and Institute.
+She is an active member of the Music Educator’s Association of New Jersey where she serves on the competition committee.
+She has also served on the faculty of Drew University, and Bergen Community College (NJ) and has presented master classes and coached chamber music at LaGuardia High School in New York City, Drew University Summer Music Camp and Institute, Summer Institute of Music at the University of West Florida, and Hartwick College Music Festival and Institute.